 Susie Colley – Chair

 Pro-active, energetic and resourceful, as Chair, Susie has worked with the Directors of the Company to create a structure that will support and encourage new business into Torquay.
-With the success of the Christmas lights last year, Susie has a proven track record in delivering complex projects and will be helping the Chamber replicate this in future years.
+In supporting the provision of the Christmas lights in previous years and in 2020, Susie has a proven track record in delivering complex projects and will be helping the Chamber replicate this in future years.

 The Chamber has now formed successful partnerships with businesses within the retail community.
 The focus of the Chamber in 2019 was to help encourage support from not only retailers but everyone living in the Bay to support Rowcroft Hospice.
 Culminating in a Gala dinner at which the winner of the Rowcroft Raffle was announced.
 The Chamber in association with Hyundai, based in Barton were proud to present a Hyundai i 10 as First Prize.